Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-three-project-requirements.md

 - Don’t get too caught up in too many awesome features – simple is better.
 Favor fewer features that look/feel impressive over numerous clunky/sloppy features.

-- Implement the `User` model and authentication first.
-Then implement the "As a visitor, when I browse to the app, I want..." user story.

 - Prioritize user stories and code them accordingly.

 - When implementing a feature, think through the steps that it takes in plain language first.
 If necessary, write and/or diagram the steps to help guide your coding.